 I think that saying 2020 has been an “interesting year” might be the biggest understatement of the last decade.
-This year has arisen new concerns about what’s really healthy, and has made us look even deeper into our homes during the long weeks of isolation; so what happened?
+This year has raised new concerns about what’s really healthy, and has made us look even deeper into our homes during the long weeks of isolation; so what happened?

 Lots of people (including me) started to spend more and more time in the kitchen, either experimenting with new recipes that “I never had the time to do before” or deep cleansing to achieve some sort of sense of accomplishment.
-But more importantly, we started to worry about our own health and of our loved ones’.
+But more importantly, we started to worry about our own health and our loved ones’.

 So one day, in the middle of a mild hypochondriac attack I looked at my cookware and asked myself: “Is this affecting my health?
 How?”

 But what defines the “healthiness” of cookware?
 You could argue that the fact that it doesn’t release any toxic or harmful materials into the food or the air is on top of the list.